Jerry Buttimer: Political career

-Golfgate

 Following his involvement in the Oireachtas Golf Society scandal ("golfgate"), Buttimer resigned as Leas-Cathaoirleach on 21 August 2020.
 Buttimer and 80 others attended a golf function and dinner the previous day.
 At the time it was suggested it was in breach of government COVID-19 guidelines.
 Buttimer's role in the matter was heavily criticised, as previously Buttimer has been highly critical of those he perceived as not keeping to government guidelines.
 In April 2020 he had accused broadcaster Ivan Yates of "irresponsible behaviour", telling him that public health measures were "about saving lives... not socialising".
 In June, he had suggested Donnchadh Ó Laoghaire was "happy to abandon public health advice".

 Buttimer also lost the party whip as part of his sanction.
 The party unanimously voted to restore the whip to Buttimer in January 2021.

-Cathaoirleach

 He was elected as Cathaoirleach on 16 December 2022.

+At the 2024 general election, Buttimer was elected to the Dáil.
+On 29 January 2025, he was appointed as Minister of State at the Department of Rural and Community Development and the Gaeltacht with special responsibility for community development, charities, Gaeltacht and the islands and as Minister of State at the Department of Transport with special responsibility for rural transport.

 Personal life

 In April 2012, Buttimer came out as gay, the first Fine Gael TD to do so, saying: "I am a TD who just happens to be gay – it is just one little composition of the story that is me and I will continue to be the politician I was yesterday."
 He married Conchobar Ó Laoghaire in December 2017.

 He was the first chair of Fine Gael LGBT.